 The RNLI's vision is to end the preventable loss of life at sea, on our beaches and inland wherever people are in danger of drowning.
 The charity provides a sea rescue service around the whole of the UK and Republic of Ireland as well as beach lifeguards, flood rescue teams and safety education.

-The volunteer lifeboat crews and lifeguards have saved over 141,000 lives since the charity was formed in 1824, and in 2014 RNLI lifesavers helped over 28,000 people.
+The volunteer lifeboat crews and lifeguards have saved over 141,000 lives since the charity was formed in 1824, and in 2017 RNLI lifesavers rescued and assisted 32,116 people.

 The RNLI is entirely separate from the Coastguard and independent of the Government.
 94% of its total income comes from donations.

 The RNLI has over 20,000 volunteer fundraisers working in guilds and branches across the UK of which one is the RNLI West Yorkshire Business Branch.

 For more information about the RNLI click on http://www.rnli.org.uk